 The Big Island’s two other volcanoes are near-impossible to see.
 Hualala is just to the northwest of Mauna Loa, but it hasn’t erupted since 1801.
 And Loihi can be found just south of Kilauea.
 Unfortunately, the volcano is submerged completely underwater making it impossible to visit.

-is home to the Halema’uma’u and Puʻu ʻŌʻō craters.
+Volcanoes National Park is home to the Halema’uma’u and Puʻu ʻŌʻō craters.
 Halema’uma’u Crater used to house a lake of lava which was visible from a visitor’s center observation deck.
-Park Rangers used to host nighttime viewing of the lava to add to the glowing drama.
+Park Rangers used to host nighttime viewing of the lava to add to the growing drama.
 And Puʻu ʻŌʻō Crater once had a reliable river of flowing lava pouring from it.

 Unfortunately, an eruption in May of 2018 changed the landscape of the southeast portion of the island.
 Kilauea’s most recent eruption drained the lava lake out of Halema’uma’u and put an end to the lava flowing out of Puʻu ʻŌʻō crater.
 The park has since reopened, and park rangers are not worried about the lack of lava in the park.